Phoenix Wright: Ace Attorney: Sales

 The Game Boy Advance version was the 163rd best selling video game of the year in Japan in 2001, with 62,169 copies sold.
 Another 37,143 copies of the budget-priced Game Boy Advance re-release were sold in Japan in 2003, making it the country's 277th best selling game of the year.
 The Nintendo DS version was the 127th best selling game of the year in Japan in 2005, with 101,902 copies sold.
 Between 2006 and 2011 the game sold an additional 419,954 copies dropping from the 133rd to the 650th best selling game during that period.

 Demand for the North American release of the Nintendo DS version was higher than expected.
 The game was hard to find in stores shortly after its release; the third printing sold out in around a week.
 As of February 2007, 100,000 copies had been shipped in North America, which Capcom's vice-president of marketing found surprising.
-Phoenix Wright: Ace Attorney Trilogy was the 139th best selling game of the year in Japan in 2014, with 46,819 copies sold.
-The PC version of the collection was among the best-selling new releases of the month on Steam.